Pick the one you want most

 Sleep Hygiene

-Having good sleep hygiene is another way to improve your sleep quality and combat insomnia.
+Having good sleep hygiene is another way to improve your sleep quality and combat symptoms of insomnia.
 Sleep hygiene is the habits and routines you have that involve sleep.
-But that doesn’t just mean changing your habits and routines right before bed.
-Having mindful habits throughout the day helps to promote better sleep at night.
+But that doesn't just mean changing your habits and routines right before bed.
+Research published in Sleep Medicine Reviews shows that having mindful habits throughout the day helps to promote better sleep at night.

-Here are some habits you can follow to get better sleep hygiene:
+Here are some habits you can follow to get better sleep hygiene, supported by sleep medicine research:

-• Exercise regularly - Exercise helps your body tire and crave rest.
-Try to exercise 30 minutes per day, but make sure it’s not too close to bedtime.
+Exercise regularly - Studies in Sleep Medicine show that exercise helps your body tire and crave rest.
+Try to exercise 30 minutes per day, but make sure it's not too close to bedtime.

-• Limit caffeine - No, you don’t have to cut out your morning coffee.
-But it is a good idea to avoid consumption in the afternoon.
+Limit caffeine - No, you don't have to cut out your morning coffee.
+But research in the Journal of Clinical Sleep Medicine shows it is a good idea to avoid consumption in the afternoon.
 Caffeine can stay in the system for up to 7 hours, depending on the person.

-• Avoid late night eating - Digestion makes your body work pretty hard, so avoid eating before bed, especially if it’s a big meal.
-Try to keep normal eating habits so you’re not hungry before going to bed.
+Avoid late night eating - Digestion makes your body work pretty hard, so avoid eating before bed, especially if it's a big meal.
+Studies published in Nutrients demonstrate that normal eating habits help prevent hunger before going to bed.
+Learn more about eating before bed and its effects on sleep.

-• Avoid alcohol right before bed - There’s nothing wrong with a glass of wine, but drinking close to bedtime could cause you to wake up and get lower quality sleep.
+Avoid alcohol right before bed - There's nothing wrong with a glass of wine, but research in Sleep Medicine Reviews shows that drinking close to bedtime could cause you to wake up and get lower quality sleep.
+For more information, check out our detailed guide on alcohol and sleep.

-• Create a comfortable bedroom - Drop your thermostat somewhere between 60°F and 67°F, invest in comfortable bedding and a good mattress, and keep your room dark and quiet.
+Create a comfortable bedroom - Drop your thermostat somewhere between 60°F and 67°F, invest in comfortable bedding and a good mattress, and keep your room dark and quiet.
+Studies in Sleep Medicine support these environmental factors for better sleep.
+For specific guidance, read our article on the best temperature for sleep.

 Is CBT-I Effective for Sleep Problems?

-Cognitive behavioral therapy for insomnia can be incredibly effective.
-According to a study from the National Library of Medicine, 70% to 80% of individuals noticed improvements to their insomnia.
-These improvements included falling asleep faster and sleeping more.
+Cognitive behavioral therapy for insomnia can be incredibly effective as a treatment for insomnia.
+According to a comprehensive study from the National Library of Medicine, 70% to 80% of individuals noticed improvements to their insomnia.
+These improvements included falling asleep faster and sleeping more, with significant improvements in sleep efficiency.

-One of the biggest benefits of cognitive behavioral therapy is it doesn’t require pills or medication.
-It can also be more effective than medication and the results can be more permanent.
-CBT can be beneficial for sleep problems in general.
+One of the biggest benefits of cognitive behavioral therapy is it doesn't require pills or sleep medication.
+Studies published in Sleep show it can also be more effective than medication and the results can be more permanent.
+CBT can be beneficial for sleep problems in general, particularly as psychological treatments that address the root causes of sleep disorders.

-With that being said, cognitive behavioral therapy isn’t an overnight process.
+With that being said, cognitive behavioral therapy isn't an overnight process.
 It does take time and effort on the part of the patient.
 The results will come gradually, and incorporating the above techniques will require changes to your routine.
-As you go, you should track your progress to see what kind of improvements you’re making and how long it takes for those improvements to occur.
+Research recommends keeping a daily sleep diary to track your progress and see what kind of improvements you're making and how long it takes for those improvements to occur.

-Cognitive behavioral therapy is often the first course of action for insomnia.
-It’s also worth trying to change your habits and your lifestyle before resorting to different measures, like medication.
+Cognitive behavioral therapy is often the first course of action for chronic insomnia disorder in adults.
+Sleep medicine specialists recommend trying to change your habits and your lifestyle before resorting to different measures, like medication.
+If you're considering your options, our comparison of CBT-I vs sleeping pills can help you make an informed decision.

 How To Get Help If You Can't Sleep